Mars, Pennsylvania: Transportation

-Lakehill Airport is a small airport located about a mile and a half northwest of Mars.
-It is used for light, private aircraft.
+Lakehill Airport is a small closed airport, due to the expansion of Amherst Village.
 The next closest airports are the Butler County Airport and the Zelienople Municipal Airport.

 The Buffalo and Pittsburgh Railroad operates on the P&W Subdivision in Mars.
 It makes occasional rounds to Austin's Bleach in Downieville and to a small transfer with the Allegheny Valley Railroad in Bakerstown.
 The AVR will also on occasion bring long loads of railcars through Mars to Harmony Junction in Eidenau.
 This usually occurs when there are too many cars to handle at the transfer point in Bakerstown.

 The largest and busiest road in Mars is Pennsylvania Route 228.
 It is an important link for commuters because it connects with Pennsylvania Route 8 and Pennsylvania Route 356 to the east, and with Interstate 79 and U.S. Route 19 to the west.
 Commuters on PA 228 can easily reach Interstate 76 (Pennsylvania Turnpike) via I-79 or US 19 in Cranberry Township.
 The second busiest road in Mars is the Mars-Evans City Road, which was originally Pennsylvania Route 855.
 It is an important connecting road for Mars and the borough of Evans City.
 The Red Belt of the Allegheny County Belt System is located three miles south of Mars.